jesperkristensen58/evm-puzzles/README.md

 # EVM puzzles

+## My Solutions

+- [x] Puzzle 1: We need to provide 8 as the callvalue since callvalue is loaded on the stack and JUMP then reads the top of the stack.
+This value is interpreted as the location in the stack to jump to.
+That location is required to be a JUMPDEST and in our case that lives at location "08".
+So we need to use a callvalue of 8.

+- [ ] Puzzle 2:
+- [ ] Puzzle 3:

+## Introduction

 A collection of EVM puzzles.
 Each puzzle consists on sending a successful transaction to a contract.
 The bytecode of the contract is provided, and you need to fill the transaction data that won't revert the execution.

 ## How to play